 - After breakfast is yours to design.
-Relax with downtime in Delphi.
+Relax with downtime in Clifden.
 Or partake of the following options;

-- Biking on country roads or Mountain biking through forest trails (Tour Option – €45 per person)
+- E – Biking on country roads (Tour Option – €45 per person)

-- Guided sea kayaking on Killary Fjord (Tour Option – €55 per person)
+- Guided sea kayaking on the Atlantic (Tour Option – €55 per person)

-- Accommodation tonight is once again in Connemara
+- Accommodation tonight is once again in Clifden